-Harbouring a surfaced theme of physical intimacy, the Flea by John Donne, ulteriorly hints the theme of “attempted female victimization”.
+Harbouring a surfaced theme of physical intimacy, unnoticed reality in the Flea by John Donne, ulteriorly hints the theme of “attempted female victimization”.
 Quite insisting in his proposal of sexual intercourse, the speaker of the poem carvers, if unconsciously, the way for her doom, especially considering the marriage -for women the only way to thrive in society- in which the dictum of “chaste” was the prerequisite.
 So, rather than a romantic reading, I will try to draw a general portrait about this attempted female victimization in Donne’s poem.

-Mark but this flea, and mark in this,
+“Mark but this flea, and mark in this,

 How little that which thou deny’st me is;